Losing your partner

 able to release money from their account to help pay funeral

-If you think your partner had a funeral bond or made pre-paid
+If you think your partner had a funeral bond or pre-paid their

 funeral arrangements but you can't find the paperwork, check with